sphinx-doc/sphinx-autobuild/README.md

   --port PORT           port to serve documentation on.
 0 means find and use a free port (default: 8000) --host HOST           hostname to serve documentation on (default: 127.0.0.1) --re-ignore RE_IGNORE
+  --launch FILE         sets the file to launch the browser too
                         regular expression for files to ignore, when watching for changes (default: []) --ignore IGNORE       glob expression for files to ignore, when watching for changes (default: []) --no-initial          skip the initial build (default: False)